 Deep seabed mining

-Marta Montogo and Ian Urbina of The Outlaw Ocean Project describe the portents of a deep sea Klondike – lucre for some; further destruction for the marine environment
+Marta Montojo and Ian Urbina of The Outlaw Ocean Project describe the portents of a deep sea Klondike – lucre for some; further destruction for the marine environment

 Few people have ever heard of the tiny country of Nauru.
 Even fewer ever think about what happens at the bottom of the world’s oceans.
 But that may soon change.
 The seafloor is thought to hold trillions of dollars’ worth of metals, and this Pacific-island nation is making bold moves to get a jump on the global competition to plumb these depths.